 - That was it!

 When you’re approved, you’ll receive a confirmation e-mail with a username and password for your Volunteer Account.

 Your Volunteer account is brimming with important information for Volunteers, so it’s worth a few minutes to make yourself familiar.
-You’ll use this handy tool to schedule volunteer shifts, find details about volunteer events, and personalize your Volunteer Profile with a photo of your smiling face.
+This is where you'll schedule volunteer shifts, find details about volunteer events, and personalize your Volunteer Profile with a photo of your smiling face.

-To log in, use the username and password we sent you via e-mail when you signed up to volunteer.
-(You’ll probably want to change the temporary password to something easier to remember once you get into your account.)
+Log in using the username and password we sent you via e-mail shortly after you submitted your volunteer application.
+(You’ll probably want to change the temporary password to something easier to remember once you get into your account.
+Don't worry if you forget your password—you can reset it from the sign in page.)

 Schedule Your Shifts

 Because your time is valuable, you get to choose the shifts that you want during the times that work best for your personal schedule!
 By using an online scheduling system through your Volunteer Account, we’re able to coordinate your schedule with the rest of the Volunteer Team and match your availability with all the ways you can help!

 Sign up for shifts

 - Sign in to your Volunteer Account and click the “My Schedule” tab to bring up your calendar.

 - Click the “Help Wanted” sign on any given date to pull up a list of all the volunteer shifts available that day.
 You will also be able to see who else has signed up for shifts.